I’ve experimented with different types of homemade teas using a spearmint and peppermint base, given my garden is a prolific producer of these mints.

 Favorite Beers

-Some of my favorite beers have been Stouts infused with nitrogen, such as Guinness Irish Stout, and the low carbonization Russian Imperial Stouts such as Old Rasputin1Given my last post referenced the Indigo Girls, I probably should mention the band references Rasputin in its song, “Closer to Fine.” by Old Coast Brewing Company.
+Some of my favorite beers have been Stouts infused with nitrogen, such as Guinness Irish Stout, and the low carbonization Russian Imperial Stouts including Old Rasputin1Given my last post referenced the Indigo Girls, I probably should point out the band mentions Rasputin (aka “The Mad Monk“) in its song, “Closer to Fine.” by Old Coast Brewing Company.

 It’s got a big, creamy head.
 It sticks to the glass, laces strong.
 It’s black, with a very deep blood red hue to the edges where the light can penetrate it.